Chlamydia Infection: 7 Symptoms and Signs in Men

 If discharge from the penis is white, cloudy, or watery, then you could be presenting a symptom of chlamydia.

-2. Pain when urinating
+2. Pain When Urinating

-3. Itching, stinging, or burning of the penis
+3. Itching, Stinging, or Burning of The Penis

-Another common symptom of chlamydia is a burning or stinging sensation when you urinate.
+Another common symptom is a burning or stinging sensation when you urinate.
 This is caused by an infection of the urethra (the tube that carries urine out of the body).
 The stinging or burning feeling can range from mild, to almost unbearable.
 You may also have an itchy feeling near the opening of the penis, and the tip can hurt when you touch it.

-4. Rectal pain, discharge, or bleeding
+4. Rectal Pain, Discharge, or Bleeding

-5. Eye inflammation
+5. Eye Inflammation

-6. Sore throat
+6. Sore Throat

-7. Painful testicles
+7. Painful Testicles

 Men with chlamydia may develop pain and swelling in their testicles as the bacteria makes its way to the testicles or scrotum.
-This area may also feel enlarged, full, heavy, warm to touch and tender.
+The area may also feel enlarged, full, heavy, warm to touch and tender.

-If you notice you or your partner have any of these symptoms, or if your partner has been diagnosed with chlamydia, you should get a chlamydia test right away.
+If you notice you or your partner have any of these symptoms, or if your partner has been diagnosed with chlamydia, you should get a test right away.

-Is discharge in men a sign of chlamydia?
+Is Discharge in Men a Sign of Chlamydia?

 Men can get chlamydia by having penetrative sex, anal sex, or from giving and receiving oral sex, with someone who has chlamydia.

 Men can test for chlamydia by doing a urine or swab test.
-The most common chlamydia test for men is a urine test, which involves urinating in a sample tube.
+The most common test for men is a urine test, which involves urinating into a sample tube.
 This sample is then sent to a laboratory for analysis.
 Test results are usually reliable and should be available within 2 to 3 days.
 This is the most accurate test.

-Men and women can get free chlamydia test from a local sexual health service.
+Men and women can get free chlamydia tests from a local sexual health service.
 If you prefer, you can order a self-test kit for chlamydia from online pharmacies or buy them from high street chemists.
-Chemist Click offer discreet home-testing chlamydia kits that require a urine sample.
+Chemist Click offers discreet home-testing chlamydia kits that require a urine sample.
 Simply send the sample to our partner NHS accredited laboratory using the prepaid envelope provided, and you will receive your results in 2 to 3 days, by your preferred method of communication.

-Chlamydia treatment for men
+Chlamydia Treatment for Men

-Chlamydia is a curable sexually transmitted infection (unlike herpes, which cannot be treated).
-Treatment involves a short course of antibiotics.
+Chlamydia is a curable sexually transmitted infection (herpes, which cannot be treated).
+Treatment involves a short course of antibiotics which is the same for both men and women.
+There are two types of chlamydia tablets - doxycycline, and azithromycin.

 Doxycycline is the first line treatment, as it is a more effective treatment for chlamydia.
 You take doxycycline twice a day for seven days.
 A test of cure is not usually required, due to the effectiveness of this antibiotic.
 It generally has positive reviews.